Skip to content

 docker-compose.yml

 This file contains configuration directions for docker compose.
-It consists of three services: pgdb (our database), webpack (our webpack bundler), and django (our django server).
-The webpack and django service relies in separate dockerfiles, located in the dev directory to build the container.
+It consists of three services: pgdb (our database), vite (our vite bundler), and django (our django server).
+The vite and django service relies on separate dockerfiles, located in the dev directory to build the container.
 This separation of dockerfiles enable each container to be build with its own set of dependencies.
 It also makes rebuilding the container simple when dependencies are migrated to a newer version.

 One will also notice that the Django command uses a placeholder server name, 0.0.0.0:8000.
 This placeholder is important, since Docker creates an isolated environment.
 As a result, servers that are run in Docker does not recognize a browser from outside of that environment.
 Without this server name, localhost:8000 will not reach the server, as the server would recognize your browser as coming from a foreign machine.
 Therefore, all warnings related to 0.0.0.0, should they pop-up, should be ignored.